Númenor: Cataclysm

-Prompted by Sauron and fearing old age and death, Ar-Pharazôn built a great armada and sailed into the West to make war upon the Valar, intending to seize the Undying Lands and achieve immortality.
+Prompted by Sauron and fearing old age and death, Ar-Pharazôn built a great armada and sailed into the West to make war upon the Valar, intending to seize the Undying Lands of Valinor and achieve immortality.
 Sauron remained behind.
 Ar-Pharazôn landed on the shores of Aman.
 As the Valar were forbidden to take direct action against Men, Manwë, chief of the Valar, called upon Eru Ilúvatar, the One God.

-In response, Eru caused the Changing of the World: the hitherto flat Earth was transformed into a globe, Númenor sank beneath the ocean, and the Undying Lands were removed from the Earth forever.
-The whole population on the island was drowned.
-Most of Ar-Pharazôn's armada, too, met their doom in the cataclysm.
-This was the second fall of Men, the first being when Men first awoke and fell swiftly under the dominion of Melkor.
+In response, Eru caused the Changing of the World: the hitherto flat world of Arda was transformed into a globe, Númenor sank beneath the ocean, and the Undying Lands were removed from the Earth forever.
+Only the Elves could continue to sail the Old Straight Road, which now meant travelling out of Arda.
+All the people on the island were drowned; only the Faithful, who had already sailed away, survived.
+Most of Ar-Pharazôn's armada met its doom in the cataclysm.

 Sauron himself was caught in the cataclysm he had helped bring about.
-His body was destroyed, and he could never again assume a fair form.
-He fled back to Middle-earth as a monstrous spirit of hatred that "passed as a shadow and a black wind over the sea", returning to Mordor.
+His body was destroyed, and he never again had a fair form.
+He fled back to Middle-earth as a monstrous spirit of hatred that "passed as a shadow and a black wind over the sea", and returned to Mordor.

 Aftermath

-The Faithful, led by the nobleman Elendil, came to Middle-earth before the cataclysm.
+The Faithful, led by the nobleman Elendil, had come to Middle-earth.
 Elendil's sons, Isildur and Anárion, founded the two Kingdoms in Exile: Arnor in the north, and Gondor in the south.
 The two kingdoms attempted to maintain Númenórean culture.
 Gondor flourished, and "for a while its splendour grew, recalling somewhat of the might of Númenor".
-Sauron gathered strength in nearby Mordor, setting the scene for a struggle lasting thousands of years.
-Some of his servants, called the Black Númenóreans since they worshipped the Darkness and were "enamoured of evil knowledge", had left Númenor before its destruction.
-For over a millennium, their descendants lingered on and remained allied to Sauron in Middle-earth.
+Sauron gathered strength in Mordor, setting the scene for a struggle lasting thousands of years.

+Other Númenóreans survived in Middle-Earth.
+These were called Black Númenóreans since they worshipped the Darkness and were "enamoured of evil knowledge".